Meet our Staff

 Finance

-Julie Johnson – Controller
+Julie Johnson – Finance Controller

 Julie was born in Pasco and raised in Sequim.
 She returned to the Olympic Peninsula in 2013, after thirty years of adventures elsewhere, including study and teaching abroad in France, Japan, Chad, and New Zealand.
 Passionate about working with purpose and driving meaningful change, Julie has spent her professional career in higher education and non-profit administration.
 As Finance Controller, she works closely with Habitat staff to ensure the organization’s financial health and compliance.
 Julie is also an award-winning novelist and teaches writing workshops locally and online.
 In her free time, you’ll find her hiking and biking on the Peninsula’s trails, reading, and herding her small fleet of four-legged companions.